-End of the year holidays is one of the most significant spending times of the year for most of us.
-Retailers expect October through December to bring in their highest profit margins of the year.
-Without a little holiday planning, we will end up in debt like everyone else.
+The end-of-the-year holidays are among the most significant spending times for most of us.
+Retailers expect October through December to bring in their highest profit margins.
+Without a bit of holiday planning, we will end up in debt like everyone else.

 As Consumers, we get caught up in the holidays, swipe, swipe, swipe our credit cards, and hope for the best in the coming year.
 Maybe we will even get it paid off this year.
 If we fail to do some holiday planning, we will be like everyone else and end Christmas with tons of debt on our credit cards.